Hyundai Atos Model Overview

 Why there is noisy belt squeke and almost need to adjust every service?

-About the Hyundai Atos
+Hyundai Atos Overview

 This subcompact hatch, the smallest in Hyundai's arsenal, has yet to hit U.S. shores, but is a popular choice for city drivers in countries with narrow and congested streets.
 Marketed under different names around the world (Amica in the UK, Dodge Atos in Mexico, Atoz in South Asia, and Santro in India), the Hyundai Atos arrived on the scene in 1997.